 Post Producer supports audio mapping from a Premiere or Final Cut sequence.
-When working with multiple audio tracks in the Premiere or Final Cut editors, audio mapping may be required to avoid unintentional mixing or summing of audio tracks when conforming XMEML, which can lead to audio levels in the output that are higher than intended, or distorting.
+When working with multiple audio tracks in the Premiere or Final Cut editors, audio mapping with the Final Cut 7 Pro Composer in the Compose action may be required to avoid unintentional mixing or summing of audio tracks when conforming XMEML, which can lead to audio levels in the output that are higher than intended, or distorting.